shanifox16/circus-space/README.md

 ## Authentication

 Circus Space relies on logging in through Google as an instructor or student.

 To view the instructor workflow, please log in using Google with these credentials:
 ```
 email: circusspaceinstructor@gmail.com
 password: circusspace
 ```
-To view the instructor workflow, please log in using Google with these credentials:
+To view the student workflow, please log in using Google with these credentials:
 ```
 email: circusspacestudent3@gmail.com
 password: circusspace